raspberrypilearning/dodgeball/en/step_2.md

 ![screenshot](images/dodge-upside-down.png)

-If so, you can fix this bug by clicking the `(i)`{:class="blocksensing"} icon on your character sprite, and then clicking the left-right arrow.
+If so, you can fix this by clicking the `(i)`{:class="blocksensing"} icon on your character sprite, and then clicking the left-right arrow.

 ![screenshot](images/dodge-left-right.png)

-Or, if you prefer you can add this block to the start of your character's script:
+Or if you prefer, you can also fix the problem by adding this block to the start of your character's script:

 ```blocks
 set rotation style [left-right v]